Jared Leto spotted climbing up hotel wall in Berlin without harness

 A third user wrote, “Bro thinks he’s Spider-Man”.

-Last May, Jared Leto pulled another stunt when he arrived at the 2023 Met Gala wearing an over-the-top cat costume inspired by German designer Karl Lagerfeld’s beloved feline, Choupette.
+Last May, Leto pulled another stunt when he arrived at the 2023 Met Gala wearing an over-the-top cat costume inspired by German designer Karl Lagerfeld’s beloved feline, Choupette.

 On 1 May, the House of Gucci star posed on the Met Gala red carpet in the full-length white cat costume.
 Leto then removed the oversized cat head to unveil his blue-eyeshadow makeup look underneath, before unzipping the outfit to show off another red carpet look.